CamillaBa/FYS-STK4155_Project_1/README.md

 these parts to create plots for the report.

 File 3) is a file that is used to study a low quality version of our terrain data using methods from methods.py.
-If you run it, it will plot four plots, three 3D plots, that compare the high resolution to the low resolution, and a degree 15 model using Lasso.
+If you run it, it will plot four plots, three 3D plots that compare the high resolution to the low resolution, including a degree 15 model using Lasso.
-Again, some of the file contents is commented out because it takes a while to run, but we used these plots in our report.
+The last plot is a 2D comparison plot.
+Again, some of the file contents is commented out.

 File 4) is a file that is used to study the small terrain sample.
-If you run it as is, it plots a model based on training data from a k-cross validation.
-It also plots a 3D version of the true data.
+If you run it as is, it plots a 3D version of the true data.
 In addition, it plots R2 scores as functions of Lambda and complexity for some models.

-Again, some functionality is left out.
+Some functionality is commented out.

 It prints: